-- It’s more than 98% effective as a form of birth control.
+- Individuals who are assigned female at birth may participate in female sterilization as a permanent contraceptive.
+It’s more than 98% effective as a form of birth control.

 - It does not protect you against sexually transmitted infections (STIs).

 Female sterilization, also called “tubal sterilization” is a huge decision because it’s a permanent type of contraceptive.
 This means that it protects against pregnancy forever.
 Individuals who choose this option usually do not want any children, or do not want any more, or cannot carry a pregnancy because of a medical condition.
 Another option for permanent birth control is male sterilization (vasectomy).

 |Typical use: 1 or fewer people become pregnant|

 |Perfect use: 1 or fewer people become pregnant|

 What is tubal ligation?

 “Tubal” refers to the fallopian tubes.
 Ligation means to tie off, cut, or close.
 Tubal ligation involves having minor surgery.

 The fallopian tubes (see picture above) is where an egg and sperm meet, and where the egg becomes fertilized before it moves to the uterus.
 By closing off the tubes, sperm can’t get to the egg which means that pregnancy can’t happen.

 Female sterilization can be done in an operating room or in a medical office depending on the type of procedure.
 It can be done while you are sleeping or while you are awake.
 If awake, you will be given numbing medicine so you don’t feel too uncomfortable.
 Depending on the type of method you choose to have, you could either have a small incision or cut in your abdomen (belly) or the procedure can be done vaginally (without any incisions or cuts).